FinnbarrAmbrose/UK-Home-Price-Predictor/README.md

 the best cross-validation results were with `max_depth=5` and `n_estimators=100` (CV MAE: 78,528).
 ![grid search results](images/model_gridsearch.png)

+final evaluation on the test set yielded:
+- MAE: £69,667
+- RMSE: £118,120
+- R²: 0.53

+> MAE ≥ £5,000, the model does **not** meet the original success threshold on historical data.

+the final pipeline is saved to:  outputs/models/house_price_pipeline.pkl

 ## Results & Insights
 we gathered several key findings from our analysis: